createdbypete/createdbypete.com/source/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

 * [Rails Guides](http://guides.rubyonrails.org/), you can't beat the documentation!
 * [Rails API](http://api.rubyonrails.org/), always handy to have this bookmarked.
+* [Treehouse](http://referrals.trhou.se/createdbypete), brilliant Ruby course using videos, quizzes and challenges to help you learn.
+Also offers courses on many other languages.
 * [RailsCasts.com](http://railscasts.com/), superb website operated by the talented [@ryanbates](https://twitter.com/rbates) loads of screencasts on a range of topics in the Rails world.
 Worth the $9 a month subscription for the Pro episodes.
 * [Try Ruby](http://tryruby.org/), operated by [Code School](http://www.codeschool.com/) this is focused on Ruby but if you're new to Ruby it's definitely worth a look.
 * [Rails for Zombies](http://railsforzombies.org/), another from the guys at [Code School](http://www.codeschool.com/) this time focused on Rails and a good way to get your head into working _the Rails way_.